Lords Of Atitlán

 The Department includes several ecological systems descending to the Pacific Coast.
 Most towns belong to the highlands.
 However, a part of the entryway to the Southern Coast (Boca Costa) belongs to the Department.
 The hot-lands are among the poorest parts of Sololá, Guatemala’s second poorest department, behind Alta Verapaz.

-All of the photos in these first eight sub-chapters under the title Lords of Atitlán pertain to the Department of Sololá.
+All of the photos in the eight sub-chapters under the title Lords of Atitlán pertain to the Department of Sololá.
 Therefore, my captions describing these photos will not repeat the departmental name.
 Keep in mind, however, that in future chapters, I will specify the name of a particular department.
 This might be confusing, because in some cases, the departmental name is the same as that of its major city.
 Also, Sacatepéquez and Chimaltenango, are both names of departments and of cities belonging to other departments.